 Contextual water risks are also not static and may change through life of a mine.
 Some regions may become more water abundant and others more water scarce through time due to changes in water availability and use patterns in the region.
 Changes to hydrology in many regions is also possible as a consequence of climate change.
 Climate risks for individual sites should ideally be considered through incorporation into water balance modelling and regional hydrological modelling.
 However, this starts to become less meaningful when attempting to benchmark the minerals industry as a whole - as the drivers of water and climate risks can be very site specific.
 So more generic approaches may be required.
 For instance, Figure 6 shows how regions containing copper and nickel resources are exposed to potential changes in Köppen-Geiger climate classification.
-An example of a major classification changes are alterations to temperature and precipitation sub-classifications within the major classifications - such as a transition from a fully humid-equatorial classification to a monsoonal-equatorial classification.
+An example of a major classification changes would be transitioning from a warm temperate zone to an arid zone.
+Whereas, sub-classification changes are alterations to temperature and precipitation sub-classifications within the major classifications - such as a transition from a fully humid-equatorial classification to a monsoonal-equatorial classification.